GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     ```bash
     sed -n '1~4p;2~4p' SRR097977.fastq  | sed 's/^@/>/g' > SRR097977.fasta
     ```
+    !!! info ""
+    - `^@`: Matches the `'@'` character at the beginning of a line
+    - `>:` Replaces the matched `'@'` with `'>'`

+    ??? clipboard-question "Why is this useful"
+        - **Format Conversion**: It quickly converts a FASTQ file to a FASTA file, which is a common requirement in many bioinformatics workflows.
+        - **Data Reduction**: It removes the quality score information, which is not used in FASTA format, potentially reducing file size.
+        - **Compatibility**: Many bioinformatics tools work with FASTA format, so this conversion can be a necessary preprocessing step.
+        - **Efficiency**: It performs the conversion using efficient text-processing tools, which can be faster than some scripted solutions, especially for large files.
+        - **Pipeline Integration**: This one-liner can be easily integrated into larger bioinformatics pipelines or scripts.

 <br>
 ??? surprise "Optional (Advanced) -Let's say that we want capture all the transcript names from the last column (9th column) from .gtf file.
 We can write something similar to:"